School Expedition Kenya

 Safety on the Kenya school expedition

-This Kenya school trip very well organised and well staffed and very safe;despite the problems in Kenya which we have seen develop recently, our track record speaks for itself.
+This Kenya school trip is very organised, well staffed and very safe, our track record speaks for itself.
 We have never had a single problem with any group, and we attribute this to two things.
 One is having such a deep and comprehensive understanding of the country, and the second is that after so long we have a remarkable network of support which is a very protective and reassuring aspect of the trip.

-Perhaps most importantly our programme is so far from any area that is on a travel advisory list, that our groups never see or hear anything which might be construed as dangerous.
-Schools and childrens homes in remote western Kenya, small communities and villages, the glorious uplands of Mount Kenya, a National Park...all these places are very far removed from places like the Somali border, which in real terms is many days travel away.
+Perhaps most importantly, our programmes are so far from any area that is on a travel advisory list, that our groups never see or hear anything which might be construed as dangerous.
+Schools and children's homes in remote parts of Kenya, small communities and villages in central Kenya, the glorious uplands of Mount Kenya, a National Park...all these places are very far removed from places like the Somali border, which in real terms is many days travel away.

 Our vehicles and staff are our own, and every trip attracts a large following of supporters and stakeholders.
-Local villagers, teachers, Doctors, government authorities, local police, tribal elders, village committees, social workers and many children all take part in these trips, and in all our years of running this trip we have simply never experienced any sort of security issue or problem.
+Local villagers, teachers, Doctors, government authorities, local police, tribal elders, village committees, social workers and many children all take part in these trips, and in all our years of running this trip we have simply never experienced any sort of security issue.

 Kenya school adventure - what do we do and how did it begin?

-Sisi Kwa Sisi became 'Africamp', a month long adventure for young people (foreign and Kenyan) which began to include renovating schools and doing essential project work in remote areas using money that was raised by Gavin when he climbed Mount Everest several times.
+Sisi Kwa Sisi became 'Africamp', originally a month long adventure (when it included travelling down to Mombasa and Kenya's coastline) for young people (foreign and Kenyan) which began to include renovating schools and doing essential project work in remote areas using money that was raised by Gavin when he climbed Mount Everest several times.
 The charity for this was Moving Mountains, which Gavin started at the same time as Adventure Alternative.
 Gavin had spent time in the aid industry and had strong ideas about long term sustainable development.
 The fact that this programme is still going strong now is testament to it's longevity.

 Aside from project work and a camp for children, the trip includes a climb to Point Lenana on Mount Kenya, Africa’s second highest trekking peak (4,985m/16,355ft).
 This is a wonderful safe adventure, for many young people the first time they have ever climbed a mountain and camped out for a week.
 We always taken Kenyans as well, so it's a multicultural event, and a major achievement to stand on the top.

 Finally the expedition includes an overland safari adventure to experience some more of Kenya’s diverse culture and abundant wildlife.
-We have overland safari trucks which become a mobile home, trundling across the plains of the National Parks.
+We have overland safari trucks which become a mobile home, trundling across the plains of the National Parks, Conservancies and Reserves.
 The group camp and live together in a happy spirit of teamwork and joint experiences.
 For many, the whole experience is a transformative one, influencing their life choices and morals.

 Groups on a Kenya school adventure